Rxbrooks15/Rxbrooks15/README.md

 ## print("HELLO WORLD") 👋
 - 🔭 I’m currently working on a revolutionary start up, Ori(go).
-- 🌱 I’m currently learning Azure, Databricks, reinforcement learning, Apache Spark, and Data Engineering (Data Warehouses & Data Lakes)
+- 🌱 I’m currently learning Azure, Databricks, reinforcement learning, Apache Spark, and Data Engineering
 - 👯 I’m looking to collaborate on origami, chess, Ori(go) and other offered data projects
 - 🤔 I’m looking for a Co-founder for Ori(go)
+- Ori(go) is a social media platform designed to reduce the barrier of entry for learning origami.
+By integrating characters, challenges, rewards, and progress tracking, the app incentivizes users to fold, collect, and trade digital origami.
 - 💬 Ask me about my hobbies
 - 📫 How to reach me: 8326075324
 - 😄 Pronouns: He/Him